xogroup/bunnybus/API.md

 #### `getAll(queue, handler, [options, [callback]])`

-Pop all messages directly off a queue until there is no more.
+Pop all messages directly off of a queue until there are no more.
 Handler is called for each message that is popped.

 ##### parameter(s)